mhdawson/micro-app-cloud-backup/README.md

   [google-drive-wrapper](https://github.com/mhdawson/google-drive-wrapper)
   for more details.
-* encPassword - the password that will be used to encrypt/decrypt when uploading/downloading from google drive
+* encPassword - the password that will be used to encrypt/decrypt when uploading/downloading from google drive.
 * gdriveDockDir - the folder in your google drive to which docker images will be backed up.
 * dockerSchedule - schedule in cron format for times at which docker backups will be scheduled.
-* eventLogPrefix - directory in which log for alarm will be written
+* eventLogPrefix - directory in which log file will be written.
-* uploadDirs - array with zero or more entries for directories that will be uploaded to google drive.
+* uploadDirs - array with zero or more entries for directories that will be uploaded to your google drive.
 As described below.
 * downloadDirs - array with zero or more entries for folders on your google drive that will be downloaded.
 As described below.